swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-trust.md

 The wallet SHOULD decline any trust relationships during the verification process which do not have the Compliant actor Trust Mark.<br>
 The wallet MAY decline any trust relationships during the verification process which do not have the Transparent verification Trust Mark.<br>
-Note: A good reason to not require the Transparent verification Trust Mark would be a holder contented overwrite of the required Transparent verification Trust Mark.
+Note: A good reason to not require the Transparent verification Trust Mark would be a holder consented overwrite of the required Transparent verification Trust Mark.

 ## Trust Statement Details